 1. The Break Me Prayer

 In order for any Christian to grow, he needs to be broken.
 However, it is dangerous to pray a "Break Me" prayer if you don't mean it.
 When a person prays a "Break Me" prayer it is because he wants to be broken of the things he depends on so he can focus on God.
 In other words, he wants to be broken of self-dependence.
 He is asking to be broken of fleshly things so he can concentrate on the things of the spirit.

 When God answers a "Break Me" prayer, it won't be comfortable at first because He will break up the fallow ground in every area of your life to prepare you to receive what He has in store for you.

-Once the breaking period is over, God will be able to make changes in your life so you can ultimately be made whole.
+Once the breaking period is over, God will be able to make changes in your life so you can ultimately be made whole in your broken places.

 According to those two psalms, David prayed to be led in two areas:

 - "Lead me in thy righteousness."

 - "Lead me in thy truth."